Updated by Shivam Bhonsle

 When do I need to setup Cross-Domain tracking?

 You will need to setup cross-domain tracking for any domains that you want to treat as the same website.
-This includes:

 - 3rd-Party Payment Portals (E.g. Paypal, Afterpay, Zip, etc)